Smith-at-Forge/HelloAgain/README.md

 # HelloAgain
-The purpose of this project is to get used to GitHub and test some features.
+The goal of this repository is to get comfortable using GitHub and to try out any new features I pick up in my master classes.